 The Twins Shared A Pelvis And A Lower Spine But Had Their Own Limbs

 Millie and Christine were born to Monimia (a Native American) and Jacob McKay (an African) in 1851.
 Monimia and Jacob were slaves in Welches Creek, NC, owned by a blacksmith named Jabez McCay.
-Millie and Christine were Monimia and Jacob's eight and ninth children, although they were by far their most unique offspring.
-Millie and Christine were joined at the pelvis and the lower spine but they each had two arms, two legs, and their own vital organs.
-One doctor described their anatomy, although he used language indicating they were just one person, indicating: "Millie-Christine was united at the lateral, posterior portion of the pelvis, the sacrum and the coccyx joined, the lower part of the spinal cord united."
+Millie and Christine were Monimia and Jacob's eight and ninth children.
+Millie and Christine were joined at the pelvis and the lower spine, but they each had two arms, two legs, and their own vital organs.
+One doctor described their anatomy, although he used language intimating they were just one person, indicating: "Millie-Christine was united at the lateral, posterior portion of the pelvis, the sacrum and the coccyx joined, the lower part of the spinal cord united."

-They Were As Sideshow Attractions When They Were Less Than A Year Old
+They Were As Sideshow Attraction When They Were Less Than A Year Old

 They Were Bought, Sold, And Kidnapped Numerous Times